lyz-code/blue-book/docs/galas_2025.md

 Kondo's clients have lapsed (and she still has a three-month wait list).

-With detailed guidance for determining which items in your house \"spark joy\" (and which don\'t), this international best-seller featuring Tokyo\'s newest lifestyle phenomenon will help you clear your clutter and enjoy the unique magic of a tidy home - and the calm, motivated mindset it can inspire.
+With detailed guidance for determining which items in your house "spark joy" (and which don't), this international best-seller featuring Tokyo's newest lifestyle phenomenon will help you clear your clutter and enjoy the unique magic of a tidy home - and the calm, motivated mindset it can inspire.